Looking for the best hair removal cream for your unwanted hair?

 Since hair has to be a certain length for waxing, about 1/8th of an inch long, you will have a window of time where you will have visible hair that you cannot remove.
 If you use another form of hair removal in between waxes, your wax will not work.

 Waxing can be a painful process, but the pain levels vary greatly from person to person.
 Thicker hair or sensitive skin may experience more pain than thinner hair or tougher skin.
-Sensitive areas, like the face or bikini area, will hurt more than areas like your legs.
+Sensitive areas, like the face, private parts or bikini area, will hurt more than areas like your legs.